 Tips and Trick

-- It’s SUPER important to let the mixture completely cool in the blender before adding the aloe vera gel.
+- It is super important to let the mixture completely cool in the blender before adding the aloe vera gel.
 Set a timer, walk away, and do something else.
 Make sure the aloe vera gel is also at room temperature.

 - You’ll get the best results using a natural aloe vera gel.
 Aloe vera juice or homemade gel will not work the same.

 - This homemade aloe vera after-sun lotion is good for all skin types.
 If you plan to use it on your face, please test it on a small area of your skin for a few days in a row prior to regular use to make sure you do not have any negative reactions to it (for example, redness or a rash).

 - Store a small amount of this lotion in a glass jar in your bathroom for immediate use, and keep the rest of it in the refrigerator in an airtight container.
 You can expect to get about 3-4 months storage life from this recipe.

 Have any questions about this Homemade Aloe Vera After-Sun Lotion?
 Ask below in the comments and I’ll do my best to help!